 If an assessment is levied

-- The project is complete.
+- The project is complete or substantially complete.

 Special assessment types